Financial Strength

 In addition to its generous individual, corporate and foundation donors, Lurie Children's receives support from a wide range of dedicated supporters in the community.
 The Founders' Board; our five other volunteer fundraising groups, including the Children's Research Fund, the Children's Service Board and K.I.D.S.S. for Kids; many organizations and families who fundraise for kids; and individuals who plan to make a gift through their estate all serve to improve the lives of children by raising funds and awareness for the hospital.

-Even with our financial adversities, we continued to provide support to the children and families in our communities with more than $290.3 million in unreimbursed care and community benefit programs, including preventive care, mobile health and population health initiatives.
-We also continue to expand our ability to serve the children of Chicago, through the acquisition of Arlington Pediatrics Therapy and our new partnership with PM Pediatrics for urgent care sites across the city.
+Despite our financial adversities, we continued to provide support to the children and families in our communities with more than $260.7 million in unreimbursed care and community benefit programs, including preventive care, mobile health and population health initiatives.

 Consolidated Financial Summary